damontana7/Warehouse-website/README.md

-# Hartmanwebsite: Show image caption on Hover
+# Warehouse website: Show image caption on Hover

 This is the repo of a simple solution I found working on the Hartman website.
 The problem was how to create a hover state showing the image caption using Divi builder?